iRobotiq/se_project_aroundtheus/README.md

 **Intro**

-This project is a mock up of a made so all the elements are displayed correctly on popular screen sizes.
+This project is a mock up of a website with all elements displayed correctly on some popular screen sizes.
 The opacity of the various buttons across the webpage change opacity when you hover over them.
+The purpose of this is to make a website adaptive and be able to display correctly on various devices' screen sizes.

 **Figma**